Destination: Isla Mujeres

 3. Sea Turtles!
 Local fisherman inspired (demanded) protection for them and their eggs.

-4. Responsible Attitude: The community is evolving from a fishing / hunting (including whale shark) dependent economy to marine conservation and eco-tourism.
+4. Responsible Attitude: The community is evolving from a fishing / hunting (including whale sharks) dependent economy to marine conservation and eco-tourism.

 Isla Mujeres is only a 15-minute ferry ride cross the bay from Cancun – but it is a world apart.
 This tiny (5 x ½ mile / 8k x .8k), relaxed, and beautiful island in the Caribbean Sea is part of the Mesoamerican Reef, the second largest barrier reef system in the world.